openslide/openslide-python/doc/index.rst

 .. class:: DeepZoomGenerator(osr: AbstractSlide, tile_size: int = 254, overlap: int = 1, limit_bounds: bool = False)

-   A Deep Zoom generator that wraps an :class:`OpenSlide <openslide.OpenSlide>` object, :class:`ImageSlide <openslide.ImageSlide>` object, or user-provided instance of :class:`~openslide.AbstractSlide`.
+   A Deep Zoom generator that wraps an :class:`~openslide.OpenSlide` object, :class:`~openslide.ImageSlide` object, or user-provided instance of :class:`~openslide.AbstractSlide`.

    :param osr: the slide object
    :param tile_size: the width and height of a single tile.
 For best viewer
       performance, ``tile_size + 2 * overlap`` should be a power of two.
    :param overlap: the number of extra pixels to add to each interior edge of a
       tile
-   :param limit_bounds: ``True`` to render only the non-empty slide region
+   :param limit_bounds: :obj:`True` to render only the non-empty slide region

    .. attribute:: level_count